 - Unlimited shareholders – The C Corporation structure doesn’t limit how many shareholders a business can have.

-- Strong growth potential – Since the company isn’t limited in stocks and shareholders, the sky is the limit in terms of the ability to grow.
+- Strong growth potential – Since the C Corporation isn’t limited in stocks and shareholders, the sky is the limit in terms of the ability to grow.

 - Credibility – With a formal structure, such as a C Corporation, lenders, suppliers, and customers will respect and trust the business more.